outcomesinsights/generalized_data_model/README.md

 ## admission_details

-- Captures details about admissions and emergency department encounters that don't go in the clinical_codes, lines, or claims tables
+- Captures details about admissions and emergency department encounters that don't go in the clinical_codes, provenances, or collections tables
 - One row per admission
 - Should handle this in the same way as "extra" information from exposures table and details table if some of their information is moved into clinical_codes
 - Should we add "stay_type" to capture "observation stays" that are in the hospital but counted as outpatient facility visits?